weaponlions/PageChangerExtension/README.md

 - Supports both `query` (e.g., `?page=2`) and `path` (e.g., `/page/2/`) URL patterns for page numbers.
 - You can switch between these two methods and customize the key used for the page number.

----

-Let me know if you want any changes!